25 Ways to Enjoy More Magic and Less Mania This Holiday Season

 - and doing more

-If self-care isn't something you usually do, and you keep insisting on putting everything else before your own needs, you probably go into overdrive during the holidays.
+If self-care isn't something you usually do, and you insist on putting everything else before your own needs, you probably go into overdrive during the holidays.
 You go out of your way to make sure that everything is perfect, and that everyone has "the best holiday ever."
+Then you collapse once it's all over.
 Sound familiar?

-If you fall into that mode, or you're just interested in enjoying more magic and less mania during the next several weeks, try one or more of these simple tips.
+If that's your typical holiday pattern, or you'd like to do more than survive the next several weeks, try one or more of these simple tips.

 1. Create a morning routine.